Kalusha Bwalya: International career

 He was a player-coach during the African 2006 World Cup qualification matches.
 On 5 September 2004, Kalusha came off the bench during the second half against Liberia to score from a trademark direct free kick to give Zambia a 1–0 victory and the lead of Africa's Group 1.
 In doing so at the age of 41 years and 19 days, he became the third-oldest international goalscorer in world football, only behind England's Stanley Matthews in 1956 (41y and 248d) and Cameroon's Roger Milla in 1994, aged 42.
 However, Zambia finished third and failed to qualify for the 2006 World Cup.

+Coaching and administrative career

-Despite the failure to qualify, Bwalya coached Zambia at the 2006 African Cup of Nations.
-Following their elimination in the first round, however, Bwalya resigned from his post.
+Bwalya coached Zambia at the 2006 African Cup of Nations.
+Following their elimination in the first round, Bwalya resigned from his post.
+He then contributed to the 2006 World Cup as a member of FIFA’s Technical Study Group and later served as one of the ambassadors for the 2010 World Cup held in South Africa.
+Bwalya continued serving as vice president of the Football Association of Zambia until 2008, when he was elected president following strong pressure and support from FAZ members and the media.
+On 23 February 2008, he was elected to the CAF Executive Committee.

+Bwalya served as a standing committee member of both FIFA and the Confederation of African Football.
+He was president of the Football Association of Zambia (FAZ) from 2008 to 2016, having previously served as vice president.
+In 2016, he unsuccessfully sought a third term as FAZ president, losing the election to Andrew Kamanga at the FAZ Annual General Meeting.

-Kalusha's dream of holding the coveted AFCON trophy came 2012 when the Zambia National Football Team, which was underestimated by many football pundits upset the star-studded Ivory Coast to win the final of the 2012 tournament.
-As Zambian FA President, he joined the players and lifted the cup in a country where his former teammates perished in an aircraft disaster.
-This emotional story is narrated in the documentary film "Eighteam", directed by Juan Rodriguez-Briso.
+Bwalya's long-held ambition of winning the Africa Cup of Nations was realized in the 2012 Africa Cup of Nations, when the Zambia national team defeated the heavily favored Ivory Coast in the final.
+As president of the Football Association of Zambia, he joined the players in lifting the trophy in Gabon, the same country where members of the national team perished in the 1993 air disaster.
+This emotional journey is documented in the film Eighteam, directed by Juan Rodriguez-Briso.

-He has nevertheless remained actively involved in international football, contributing to the 2006 World Cup as a member of FIFA's Technical Study Group.
-He was also one of the ambassadors of the 2010 World Cup which was held in South Africa.

-Administrative career

-Bwalya serves as a standing committee member at FIFA and the Confederation of African Football and as of 2008 was the president of the Football Association of Zambia from 2008 to 2016.
-He lost the FA presidency to Andrew Kamanga when he attempted a third term bid in office during the 2016 FAZ AGM.
-Previously he was vice president.

-In the first half of 2006, Bwalya resigned from his position as the Zambia coach but having served as vice president of the Football Association of Zambia until 2008, he was voted in to be president as of 2008.
-This was as a result of pressure from members of the Football Association of Zambia as well as the media.
-On 23 February 2008, he was elected into the CAF Executive Committee.